Today I’m talking to Victoria Labalme. She is a performing artist and a performance coach, and I’ve never talked to a performance coach before.

 Victoria: Thank you.

-Sean: And as awesome as that is, do you still feel nervous when you take the stage?
+Do you still feel nervous when you take the stage?

 Victoria: I do, and it’s funny, I was just talking to somebody about this.
 I wouldn’t say I feel nervous.
 I feel pressure and a little bit of like anxiety, and I think a little worried always because I want to do a great job.